 It has NOTHING to do with the complicated stuff Wall Street pushes.

-It’s not trading dark pools, unusual options, following Wall Street “whales”, nothing like that…
+It’s not trading dark pools, unusual options, following Wall Street “whales”... nothing like that…

-Instead it’s a simple signal that could help alert you ahead of MASSIVE stock moves.
+Instead, it’s a simple signal that could help alert you ahead of MASSIVE stock moves.

 Which means when you spot a Stealth Mode Spike, you’re able to position yourself EARLY…